WHAT IS SEEMO

 The third South, East and Central Europe Investigative Journalism Days took place in Chisinau, Moldova, in 2012 and the participants were welcomed by the Prime Minister of Moldova Vlad Filat

-SEEMO supported the founding of three NGOs: International Academy, International Institute- International Media Center and of the South, East and Central Europe PR Organisation (SECEPRO), founded in 2010, as a regional organisation for PR experts, active in more than 30 countries of South, East and Central Europe.
+SEEMO supported the founding of three NGOs: International Academy in Serbia, International Institute- International Media Center in Austria and of the South, East and Central Europe PR Organisation (SECEPRO).
+International Academy is specialized in coverage topics like media and persons with disabilities, LGBT community, gender questions, position of woman in media, position of older persons in the society etc. International Institute – International Media Center is partner of the Krems Donau University.
+SECEPRO founded in 2010, is a regional organisation for PR experts, active in more than 30 countries of South, East and Central Europe.
 The first SECEPRO meeting took place with support of SEEMO, City of Ljubljana and CEI in Ljubljana in May 2011 with participation of leading PR representatives from the region.

-2011 SEEMO started in cooperation with SECEPRO, International Academy, International Institute – International Media Center, and University of Vienna, the annual Istanbul Media Days, as an annual meeting of media experts, journalists, students and representatives of universities in Istanbul.
+2011 SEEMO started in cooperation with SECEPRO, International Academy, International Institute – International Media Center, and University of Vienna, a new event, Istanbul Media Days, as an annual meeting of media experts, journalists, students and representatives of universities in Istanbul.
 The first event was organised in cooperation with Bilgi University in Istanbul (2011) and the second event in cooperation with Kadir Has University in Istanbul (2012).
 Because of the political and media situation in Turkey, SEEMO decided in 2013 temporarily to make a break in the annual organisation of the event.
-SEEMO decied to organise similar media days in the region. like Pristina Media Days in 2017 with a welcome by Kosovo-President Hashim Thaçi and in partnership with SECEPRO, International Academy, International Institute – International Media Center, University of Pristina and University of Vienna.
+SEEMO decieded to organise similar media days in the region like Pristina Media Days in 2017 with a welcome by Kosovo-President Hashim Thaçi and in partnership with SECEPRO, International Academy, International Institute – International Media Center, University of Pristina and University of Vienna.